ibm-cloud-docs/ssl-certificates/index.md

 ## Ordering SSL certificates

 1. Navigate to your console's security menu.
-For more information, see [Navigating to devices].
+For more information, see [Navigating to devices](/docs/infrastructure/ssl-certificates?topic=virtual-servers-navigating-devices).
 2. From the **Security** menu, select **Security > SSL > Certificates**.
 3. Select **Order SSL Certificate**.
 3. Select the type and duration of certificate, submit the text of the CSR, select your server platform, and then confirm payment.